List of Bob the Builder characters

 This is a list of animated characters from the Bob the Builder television franchise.
-The titular protagonist named Bob, is a general contractor and has a business partner, secretary, laborer and best friend named Wendy, as well as five main anthropomorphic construction vehicles that help him out: Scoop the yellow backhoe loader, Muck the red caterpillar-tracked bulldozer, dumper and dump truck, Lofty the blue mobile crane, Dizzy the orange cement mixer and Roley the green road roller, also known as the Can-Do Crew.
+The titular protagonist named Bob, is a general contractor and has a business partner, secretary, laborer and best friend named Wendy, as well as five main anthropomorphic construction vehicles that help him out: Scoop the digger, Muck the bulldozer, dumper and dump truck, Lofty the crane, Dizzy the cement mixer and Roley the steamroller, also known as the Can-Do Crew.
 In Project: Build It and Ready, Steady, Build!, there were more newly added anthropomorphic construction vehicles that help Bob out, likewise for the 2015 reboot.